midtown-ai/glossary/glossary/e.md

 # Entropy

+ :warning: Entropy in RL (DeepRacer) is not a probability unlike [Epsilon].
+An entropy of 1 => uniform distribution.
+An entropy of 0 => peak distribution (clear value, not randomness)

- . :warning: When a loss function hit the Shannon entropy, the model has learned everything there is to know, the model is predict everything as well as possible.
+ :warning: When a loss function hit the Shannon entropy, the model has learned everything there is to know, the model is predict everything as well as possible.
 So perfect algorithm and the model knows everything there is to know.

  Shannon entropy is a measure of the amount of uncertainty or randomness in a system.
 It was introduced by Claude Shannon in 1948 as a way to quantify the amount of information in a message or signal.